How to Turn a House into a Rental Property: Ask These Questions First

-Have you been preparing to move into a new home, but aren’t quite sure what to do with your old property?
+Have you been preparing to move into a new home but aren’t sure what to do with your old property?
 You have three options: sell, keep, or rent.
 In this post, we're going to focus on that last option: how to turn your house into a rental property.

-The key to making the right decision about what option best suits your situation is to research and be well informed, so take a look at a few of the tips and guidelines below.
-Hopefully this information will help you figure out whether renting is the best solution for you.
+The key to making the right decision about your best option is researching and being well-informed.
+So take a look at a few of the tips and guidelines below.
+We hope this information will help you figure out whether renting is the best solution for you!

 Who will manage the property and the tenants?

-This is, perhaps, the most under-considered factor that is often overlooked by first time rental owners when they're figuring out how to turn a house into a rental property.
+This is, perhaps, the most under-considered factor that is often overlooked by first-time rental owners when they're figuring out how to turn a house into a rental property.

-The goal of all rental income management options is to maximize monthly cash flow, and management costs and property maintenance are the most important (and potentially dangerous) part of the cash flow equation.
+All perhaps rental income management options aim to maximize monthly cash flow.
+Management costs and property maintenance are the most important (and potentially dangerous) part of the cash flow equation.

-But, for those among us that enjoy rest and can’t tell the difference between the furnace and water heater, outsourcing basic property management tasks, such as repairs, rent collection, and key making, is also an option.
-Property managers typically charge a present of the rent paid, and this fee varies based on the number of properties you recent and your current research market, so research the services available in your location and ask around.
+Property managers typically charge a present of the rent paid.
+This fee varies based on the number of properties you recent and your current research market, so research the services available in your location and ask around.

-Are their going to be significant tax implications?
+Are there going to be significant tax implications?

 As with property managers, the tax implications for a specific property and situation will vary wildly, so I highly recommend that you consult a knowledgeable tax professional (instead of just some guy on the internet).

-Tax wise, rental owners almost always come out ahead in the end, but if you’ve decided to only rent for a short time and plan to sell or flip the property soon, you should consider the tax costs when deciding whether renting is worth your time and.
+Tax-wise, rental owners almost always come out ahead in the end.
+But let's say you decide to only rent for a short time and plan to sell or flip the property soon.
+Then you should consider the tax costs when deciding whether renting is worth your time.

-If you decide to sell the property, the profit will also generally be taxable (although there may be same capital gains exemptions you can evoke).
+If you decide to sell the property, the profit will also generally be taxable (although there may be some capital gains exemptions you can evoke).
 Contact your accountant for further details.

 How much does my property cost per month?

 This is, perhaps, the most important factor in determining positive cash flow and renting are feasible.
-And the biggest component of this monthly cost will likely be your mortgage rate and term.
+And the most significant component of this monthly cost will likely be your mortgage rate and term.

-Fixed rate mortgages are an obvious advantage for rental owners, because remain consistent and make it much easier to calculate the monthly rent you will need to charge to cover your expenses and make a little profit on the side.
-Figuring all this out on a property with a variable rate is a bit more complicated, but can still be done.
+Fixed-rate mortgages are an obvious advantage for rental owners.
+That's because they remain consistent!
+This makes it much easier to calculate the monthly rent you will need to charge to cover your expenses and make a little profit on the side.
+Figuring all this out on a property with a variable rate is a bit more complicated.
+But it can still be done.

 What amount of rent should I charge?

-Location is probably the most important factor in determining how much you should charge for rent.
+Location is probably the most critical factor in determining how much you should charge for rent.

-Are you close to a downtown?
+Are you close to downtown?
 Schools?
 Parks?
 These factors are important to renters and should be considered in your calculation in conjunction with the property’s condition.
-With a bit of luck and favourable conditions, you can command a higher rent amount while still being choosy with tenants.
+With a bit of luck and favourable conditions, you can command a higher rent amount while still being picky with tenants.

-Even though Alberta does currently have excellent rent rates when compared to property values, the market will always be subject to change and uncertainty.
-Your property doesn’t, and won’t, exist in a bubble, so check to see what other properties in the neighborhood are renting for.
-If the rent you need to charge is higher than your area’s average, then you should definitely consider whether converting your owner-occupied property into a rental is a sound financial decision.
+So, check to see what other properties in the neighborhood are renting for.
+And if the rent you need to charge is higher than your area’s average?
+Then you should definitely consider whether converting your owner-occupied property into a rental is a sound financial decision.